stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 	directory = account.directory

-If the directory already exists in memory because the SDK has previousy loaded it, the directory is immediately returned.
+If the directory already exists in cache because the SDK has previousy loaded it, the directory is immediately returned.
 However, if the directory is not present, the directory `href` is used to return the directory properties (the immediate data loaded) automatically for you.
 Thus, the `href` property is always available without querying the service.
 This technique is known as *lazy loading* which allows you to traverse entire object graphs automatically without requiring constant knowledge of `href` URLs.

 ### Error Handling